kenjennings/WIP-HBFITB/README.md

 # WIP-HBFITB
 Atari Retro Happy Birthday (fill in the blank)

+---

-Build with eclipse/wudsn and MADS assembler.
+Build with eclipse/WUDSN and MADS assembler.

+The MADS 6502 assembler is here: http://http://mads.atari8.info

+Build in eclipse from the WUDSN ide.
+WUDSN can be found here: https://www.wudsn.com/index.php

+---

 This is an Atari 8-bit computer assembly program that displays a birthday greeting with burning candles, and animates the candle flames.
 No music.